-If a person has been the victim of slander or libel, a claim for damages can be brought.
-Whilst the Courts will not order a defendant to apologise, it is obviously good policy to apologise as soon as possible and the Courts take this into account when awarding damages (see also the article Apology Can Reduce Defamation Damages).
+If a person has been the victim of slander or libel, a claim for defamation damages can be brought.
+Whilst the Courts will not order a defendant to apologise, defamation lawyers will advise that is it good policy to apologise as soon as possible.
+The Courts will also take a defamation apology into account when awarding damages.

 Amount of Damages for Defamation